jamesgarriss/onering/story/chapter001.md

 The Dwarf grunted what Bjarn took to be an approving grunt.

 Pulling on Bjarn's hand, the boy dragged them back the way he had come.
-Soon they came to old path.
-They followed back towards the lake, where they soon came upon a small clearing.
+Soon they came to an old path, and when they followed it down towards the lake, they came upon a small clearing.
+In it a middle-aged man had his back to a tree and awkwardly, if determinedly, held a sturdy branch in his hands.
+Fanned out in front on him were three other men, all with drawn swords.
+One had a nasty bruise on his forehead, evidence that the branch had recently been used.